Fdawgs/node-poppler/README.md

 sudo apt-get install poppler-data poppler-utils
 ```

-For macOS users, you can download the latest versions with [Homebrew](https://brew.sh/):
+For macOS users, the binaries can be installed with [Homebrew](https://brew.sh/):

 ```
 brew install poppler